Jeddah Tower: Design

+The building will have a total of 59 elevators, five of which will be double-deck elevators, as well as 12 escalators.
+The elevators are made by the Finnish company Kone.
+It will also have the highest observation deck in the world, to which high speed elevators will travel at up to 10 m per second (36 km/h or 22 mph) in both directions.
+They must also be efficient so the cables are not unbearably heavy.
+Jeddah Tower will have three sky lobbies where elevator transfers can be made, and no elevator will go from the bottom to the highest occupied floor.

 To overcome elevator issues, the tower will use its large number of efficient elevators as well as its three sky lobbies, which allows transfers to be made between elevators serving a specific area with no elevator being overburdened.
 Much was learned from Burj Khalifa that helped with the design of Jeddah Tower not only structurally, but in methods for designing practical mechanical, electrical, and plumbing (MEP) systems, as well as adhering to local regulations and international building codes.
 Despite all the physical challenges, Adrian Smith states that practicality is still the greater challenge over structural durability, even in such super-tall designs, and that as with all buildings, Jeddah Tower's form was primarily derived respective of what the building's uses would be, then in accordance with the structural factors that would have to be considered to deliver it.
 Orange S.A. are designing the information and communications infrastructure of the building.